MrPowers/mungingdata/docs/delta-lake/introduction-time-travel.md

   - "delta-lake"
 ---

+# Introduction to Delta Lake and Time Travel

 [Delta Lake](https://delta.io/) is a wonderful technology that adds powerful features to Parquet data lakes.

 This blog post demonstrates how to create and incrementally update Delta lakes.